All Episodes

 That's why we need a special counsel.

-That's why we need uh these documents delivered to the Congress, uh, and that's why we need to have the Attorney General and the director of the FBI continue to work to change uh the environment in the FBI so that we can have confidence this won't happen in the 2020 presidential elections.
+And that's why we need to have the Attorney General and the Director of the FBI continue to work to change the environment in the FBI so that we can have confidence this won't happen in the 2020 presidential election.

-All right, I want to thank you, Bob Goodlat.
+I want to thank you, Bob Goodlatt.

 He is the chairman of the House Judiciary Committee.